MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mail-flow/Set-AddressRewriteEntry.md

 ```

 ### -ExceptionList
 The ExceptionList parameter specifies the domain names that should be excluded from address rewriting when the InternalAddress parameter contains a value that specifies multiple domain names.
 You can separate multiple domain names included with the ExceptionList parameter with commas.
-For more information about how to add values to or remove values from multivalued properties, see Modifying multivalued properties.
+For more information about how to add values to or remove values from multivalued properties, see Modifying multivalued properties (https://technet.microsoft.com/library/bb684908.aspx).

 ```yaml
 Type: MultiValuedProperty